Sebelino/aax-to-mp3/README.md

 ![Usage example](https://user-images.githubusercontent.com/837775/64194974-a7ed6700-ce80-11e9-8f7d-63fa09c1fafc.png)

 Select your AAX file and click `Convert`.
-It should take roughly 5 minutes for the file to be processed.
+The whole conversion should take 5-10 minutes.

 The MP3 file will be downloaded when processing is complete.